ArijitKD/ttshandler/README.md

     Generate the TTS output. ```-output_file``` accepts an absolute path for saving the TTS.
 If ```-output_file``` is not specified, TTS is generated in the system's temp directory.
 Currently for ```api='pyttsx3'``` only .wav files are generated and for ```api='gtts'``` only .mp3 files are generated.
 If the output filename does not end with either of these, the respective file extensions are appended to the output filename (.wav for pyttsx3 and .mp3 for gtts).

 * ```def generate_waveform(self, output_file, **kwargs)```
-    Generate an pictorial wave form of the TTS audio. ```-output_file``` accepts an absolute file path for saving the waveform as a PNG file.
+    Generate a pictorial wave form of the TTS audio. ```-output_file``` accepts an absolute file path for saving the waveform as a PNG file.
 If the file has extension other than .png (case-insensitive), .png would be appended to the file and saved as PNG.
     Accepted keyword arguments are:
   * ```-dimensions``` : a string in the form of ```"<width>x<length>"``` specifying the dimensions of the output image (default="800x600");
   * ```-fgcolor``` : a color in RGBA format (eg: ```'#060e32'```) or any other valid color name that is recognized by ```matplotlib.pyplot``` (default=```'skyblue'```);